Like you, I want to drive traffic to my website. Not just trickles: I want stacks and stacks of visitors! And then some.

 I don’t have thousands of subscribers – yet! – but I’m sensible enough to think that it’s got more to do with the quality of the content of my corporate blog.
 I’m writing than the size of my button.

 Even though I know my “real” friends on Facebook don’t appreciate my Twitter stream is linked to my Facebook account, I make sure that every tweet I write is published on Facebook.
 I stopped doing this for two months when friends first complained, but a very real 1-2 percent decline in daily traffic over those 60 days was enough to persuade me to link them up again.
 And back came the traffic.

 Try linking your RSS feed and Twitter stream to your company Facebook Page and monitor the results.

-I also find that appropriate call-outs on Facebook drive traffic back to blogs – especially if an image is attached.
+I also find that appropriate call-out on Facebook drives traffic back to blogs – especially if an image is attached.

 9. Guest post

-At the end of the day, if you put your blog url on your email signature, publicity material, and actually talk about blogging when you can, you’ll send traffic to your site.
+At the end of the day, if you put your corporate blog URL on your email signature, publicity material, and actually talk about blogging when you can, you’ll send traffic to your site.

 What about you?

 Of course there are other ways to drive traffic to a business blog.
 Got any experiences to share?